-Unless someone has firsthand experience or knows someone that has been through the exact process with very similar circumstances they will rarely have a totally accurate idea of the consequences of failing a drug test.
+Unless someone has firsthand experience or knows someone that has been through the exact process with very similar circumstances, they will rarely have a totally accurate idea of the consequences of failing a drug test.
 Here are some likely scenarios by case.

-If you fail your probation drug test it will most likely be sent to a lab for confirmation giving you several days to worry.
+If you fail your probation drug test it will most likely be sent to a lab for confirmation giving you several more days to worry.
 The consequences of a failed drug test will be different depending on your original crime, your time on probation, the drugs you failed for and your probation officer’s own discretion.

 In most cases someone that has done well for a while and has their first infraction will be referred to a drug counselor and may be asked to attend rehab after an assessment.
 For someone that has failed multiple tests however you could have your probation revoked.
 People that do go to jail for a failed probation drug test often get out sooner than expected.

 If you fail a drug test when applying for a job 99% of the time you will not be hired and that will be the end of it.
-Many employers have a statute about how long a failed drug test will affect hiring, so you may be able to re apply in 6 months to 1 year.
+Many employers have a statute about how long a failed drug test will affect hiring, so you may be able to re-apply in 6 months to 1 year.

-Random Drug Testing At Work
+Random Drug Testing at Work

 Larger corporations almost always have a drug treatment policy where employees that have a positive drug screen are given the opportunity to attend treatment and accept terms of a more strenuous testing program to continue their employment.
 A violation of this program will usually result in termination.

-Post Accident Drug Test
+Post-Accident Drug Test

-Employers are required to do a post accident drug test of all involved parties when an on the job accident occurs that causes serious injury or death.
+Employers are required to do a post-accident drug test of all involved parties when an on-the-job accident occurs that causes serious injury or death.
 This is probably one of the most serious drug tests.
 You and your company could face lawsuits and even jail time for negligence or manslaughter.

 If you drive a vehicle or work around dangerous equipment, consider this before taking drugs even outside of work.

 Healthcare facilities drug test patients for many reasons.
 The most common is when prescribing narcotics.
 These tests are to inform the doctor about any drugs you may take or addictions you may have and depending on your treatment you may get a prescription anyway.
-In most cases during a healthcare screening you need to show positive for any drugs you are prescribed and negative for any other drugs.
+In most cases during a healthcare screening you need to show positive for any drugs you are prescribed and negative for all other drugs.
 Any other result is a good reason for your Doctor to withhold a prescription or even discharge you from care.

 What to Do If Your Drug Test Comes Back Positive